Editor's Note: This blog was originally published in November 2019 and has been republished with new content on July 2023.

 - Collaborates with the Content Creator/Curator, Social Media Advertiser, and Community Manager to ensure cohesive brand representation

 6) The Social Media Influencer Manager

 This particular role is one of the newest professional positions to join many large marketing teams.
 It actually stems from the hugely profitable trend of collaborating with industry influencers.
-Your Social Influencer Manager will oversee your company’s relationship with influencers in your industry and ensure these influencers’ social content align with your own brand’s vision, values and objectives.
+Your Social Influencer Manager will oversee your company’s relationship with influencers in your industry and ensure these influencers’ social content aligns with your own brand’s vision, values, and objectives.

 - Defines and manages influencer activities and campaigns